katcipis/sicp/README.md

 [Monads](https://wiki.haskell.org/Monad) for example.

-Right now I still lack competence to compare functional and object oriented approaches, specially since I'm not very used to purely functional lannguages.
-It is pretty obvious that everytime you have something purely functional, where the substitution model can be applied to your lisp code, debugging and understanding will be simpler, but there is too much nuances because of different problems that only hands on experience can provide the proper insights.
+Right now I still lack competence to compare functional and object oriented approaches, specially since I'm not very used to purely functional languages.
+It is pretty obvious that every time you have something purely functional, where the substitution model can be applied to your lisp code, debugging and understanding will be simpler, but there is too much nuances because of different problems that only hands on experience can provide the proper insights.